 Course SLOs Teaching/Learning Method(s) Assessment Tool(s) Performance Indicators 1 To gain basic knowledge of kinematics and kinetics for planar mechanisms.
-H, Q 50% pass 2 Apply the kinematic analysis in subsequent courses in the design and analysis of various machine components H, Q, E, RE 50% pass 3 Identify gear and gear train parameters and perform analysis and kinematical design of gear trains.
-Lectures and tutorials H, Q, E, RE 50% pass 4 To learn the analysis and design of cam system and perform static and dynamic H, Q, E 50% pass
+Lectures and tutorials H, Q 50% pass 2 Apply the kinematic analysis in subsequent courses in the design and analysis of various machine components Lectures and tutorials H, Q, E, RE 50% pass 3 Identify gear and gear train parameters and perform analysis and kinematical design of gear trains.
+Lectures and tutorials H, Q, E, RE 50% pass 4 To learn the analysis and design of cam system and perform static and dynamic Lectures and tutorials H, Q, E 50% pass